 Frequently Asked Questions

-You should have no problem substituting the all-purpose flour with gluten-free 1-to-1 baking flour to make these cookies gluten-free.
+To make these cookies gluten-free, you should have no problem substituting the all-purpose flour with gluten-free 1-to-1 baking flour.
 Let me know if you try this in the comments section below!

-You do not need to chill the dough in this chocolate chip cookie recipe!
-You will be in and out of the kitchen in less than 20 minutes.
+You do not need to chill the dough in this chocolate chip cookie recipe, so you will be in and out of the kitchen in less than 20 minutes.

 No, brown sugar is not strictly necessary for cookies.
 While brown sugar contributes to the texture and flavor, you can still make delicious cookies using alternative sweeteners like white sugar, honey, or maple syrup.
 This recipe uses granulated white sugar; the cookies are still sweet, chewy, and soft!